 A great way to reduce costs with wildlife watching is with books, as a naturalist (all be it amateur) I have loads of books, many I will never pick up, they cost me hundreds if not thousands over the years but the reality is I could have started with library books or visited second hand book shops and found just as good literature at a fraction of the cost.

-Now I will admit it is very difficult to obtain decent optics or study gear without spending money, but just how good do you need your equipment to be, especially when starting out?
-If you plan on looking for moths either; a simple sheet and light or home-made sugaring substance will be a great start and help get the bug (sorry) going in you.
-A cheap magnifying glass will allow you to get close to any bugs you have found under rocks or in leaf litter, And believe it or not you can get some very good binoculars for under £200 (New) these days or a lot less if you are willing to go second hand.
+Now I will admit it is very difficult to obtain decent optics or study gear without spending money.
+But just how good do you need your equipment to be?
+Especially when starting out?
+If you plan on looking for moths either; a simple sheet and light; or home-made sugaring substance; will be a great start and help get the bug going in you.
+A cheap magnifying glass will allow you to get close to any bugs you have found, under rocks or in leaf litter.
+And believe it or not you can get some very good binoculars for under £200 (New) these days.
+Or a lot less if you are willing to go second hand.
 It is all about starting with what you can afford.

 I hope I have pointed out a few ways that enjoying wildlife doesn’t need to cost huge amounts of money.
 You don’t need the greatest and latest gadgets to be able to see a huge array of different creatures.
 And embracing your local area will give you a far better enjoyment than chasing hundreds of miles to see something you have seen already on the TV.